jprjr/luasodium/README.md

 Bindings to [Libsodium](https://libsodium.gitbook.io/doc/), with support for the Lua C API as well as LuaJIT's FFI API.

+The FFI API is loaded from within the C module via function pointers, this allows the FFI API to work in static binaries, and remove the need to search for a library with `ffi.load` (since the C module will already be linked to `libsodium` and have references to the needed functions).

 ## Idioms

 This is meant to follow the Libsodium API closely, with a few Lua idioms.